BidyasagarAnupam/Bindo-Multiplayer-/README.md

    - Secure authentication to access your Bingo profile.

 3. **Create Bingo Boards (Or Generate)**
-   - Customize your Bingo board manually or generate one randomly.
+   - Customise your Bingo board manually or generate one randomly.

 4. **Choose Any Board for Play**
    - Select from your created boards to use during the game.